 Cabot Performing Arts Center

-What it was not, until recently, was a stage for live pop, rock, blues, and jazz performances.
-But Casey Soward, the executive director of the Cabot Performing Arts Center since the venue was reopened as a multi-purpose theater in 2015, says he’s lost count of the number of times incoming artists have insisted they’ve headlined the place before.
+What it was not, until 2015, was a place where pop, rock, blues, folk and jazz artists performed.
+But Casey Soward, the executive director of the venue since it became a multi-purpose theater that year, says he’s lost count of the number of times incoming artists have insisted they’ve headlined the venue before.
+“It’s funny,” he says.
+“People will say, ‘You know, I played this place in 1984,’ and it’s like, uh, no, you didn’t.”

-“That was one of my first introductions to these historic theaters,” he says.
+Bertolon rebranded the theatre as the Cabot Performing Arts Center and hired Executive Director Soward, a Cape Cod native who studied production and engineering at Berklee College of Music and was once part of the stage crew at Boston’s Orpheum Theatre.
+“That was one of my first introductions to these historic theaters,” Soward says.
 “I was in awe of the grandeur… It’s all in the wood.
-There’s really a spiritual energy you feel in these theaters, and I never forgot.”
+There’s really a spiritual energy you feel in these theaters and I never forgot.”

 (by James Sullivan)